"

 Reading: Components of a Supply Chain

-The interconnected teams and organizations that comprise the supply chain provide a range of different functions.
-The supply chain for every organization is different.
-In fact, each product can have different supply chain needs and challenges, leading to different players.
+The interconnected teams and organisations that comprise the supply chain provide a range of different functions.
+The supply chain for every organisation is different.
+In fact, each product can have different supply chain needs and challenges, resulting in distinct players.
 In general, the supply chain spans a fairly common set of functions that are accomplished in very different ways.

 Sourcing and Procurement

 Sourcing is the process of finding, evaluating, and engaging suppliers to provide goods and services to a business.
-Procurement is the process of purchasing the goods and services.
-In a B2B sale, the procurement function will usually manage both the sourcing and the procurement functions.
+Procurement is the process of purchasing goods and services.
+In a B2B sale, the procurement function typically manages both sourcing and procurement.

-Businesses have shown success in managing external suppliers and have found that it is beneficial to source some materials and services in order to focus on particular areas of specialization.
+Businesses have demonstrated success in managing external suppliers and have found it beneficial to source some materials and services, allowing them to focus on particular areas of specialisation.
 A business may choose to source raw materials that it does not own.
-It may also choose to outsource services that it could do itself but has found advantageous to source externally.
+It may also choose to outsource services that it could do itself, but has found it advantageous to source externally.
 Outsourcing is the process of contracting out a business process to another party.[2]

-In sourcing a product or service, businesses will generally conduct a thorough analysis of their needs, evaluating the material requirements, the service requirements, and the financial requirements.
-Next, the company will research potential suppliers, understanding what offerings exist in the market and how well they seem to match with the company’s requirements.
+When sourcing a product or service, businesses typically conduct a thorough analysis of their needs, evaluating material requirements, service requirements, and financial requirements.
+Next, the company will research potential suppliers, understanding what offerings exist in the market and how well they align with the company’s requirements.
 Often companies select suppliers based on existing relationships or on the results of the analysis they have done.
-Other times the company may decide to go to a competitive bid and solicit proposals from a number of firms (Government entities are usually required to go to public bid).
+At other times, the company may decide to go to a competitive bid and solicit proposals from several firms (Government entities are usually required to go through a public bidding process).

-Whether it is through a formal bid process or through another market analysis, the supply chain team will analyze the capabilities of potential suppliers and craft a sourcing strategy.
-The company may prefer to build a deep relationship with a single supplier or work with a number of different suppliers to benefit from different capabilities or reduce the risk of dependency.
+Whether it is through a formal bid process or through another market analysis, the supply chain team will analyse the capabilities of potential suppliers and craft a sourcing strategy.
+The company may prefer to build a deep relationship with a single supplier or work with multiple suppliers to benefit from different capabilities or reduce the risk of dependency.
 Then the team will negotiate contracts with the suppliers that align with the business needs.

-Hewlett Packard (HP) developed a framework for evaluating and managing suppliers called the TQRDC framework.
+Hewlett-Packard (HP) developed a framework for evaluating and managing suppliers called the TQRDC framework.
 Supplier contracts and evaluations addressed five factors: technology, quality, responsiveness, delivery, and cost.
-By negotiating supplier contracts with goals and commitments identified for each of the five areas, and evaluating performance over time, HP was able to engage more collaboratively with its suppliers to continuously improving processes, relationships, and results.[3]
+By negotiating supplier contracts with clearly defined goals and commitments for each of the five areas and evaluating performance over time, HP was able to engage more collaboratively with its suppliers to improve processes, relationships, and results continuously.[3]

-Demand planning begins early in the new-product development process in order to develop the business case, but as the product goes to market, the accuracy of the demand forecast becomes much more important.
+Demand planning begins early in the new-product development process to develop the business case; however, as the product reaches the market, the accuracy of the demand forecast becomes increasingly important.

-The supply chain organization contracts with suppliers to meet the projected demand.
+The supply chain organisation contracts with suppliers to meet the projected demand.
 If the forecast is too high, the company not only loses revenue but may also incur costs for products that are never sold.
-If the marketer projects demand too low, then the company cannot fulfill orders, resulting in product shortages.
-This also results in lost revenue and negatively impacts the buyers’ shopping experience.
+If the marketer projects demand too low, then the company cannot fulfil orders, resulting in product shortages.
+This also results in lost revenue and negatively impacts the shopping experience of buyers.
 It’s difficult to forecast demand and get it just right.

-Supply chain management can help with the forecast and fulfillment process.
+Supply chain management can help with the forecasting and fulfilment process.
 If suppliers have visibility into the company’s forecast and sales data, they can react immediately when demand is high or low.
 Otherwise, suppliers will continue to produce and deliver at a level that is not aligned with the latest sales data or the revised forecasts.
 They will either be building or depleting inventory.

 Inventory is an asset that is intended to be sold in the ordinary course of business.
 Inventory may not be immediately ready for sale and can fall into one of the following three categories: